Ross Ford: International career

-Ford was a member of the Commonwealth Games Scotland 7s squad at Manchester in 2002.
+Ford was a member of the Scotland 7s squad at the 2002 Commonwealth Games in Manchester.

 Ford captained Scotland under-16 and has also represented his country at under-18 and under-19 level.
 He is a member of the Scottish Institute of Sport.

 Ford was first capped by the Scotland senior side in the 2004 Abbey Autumn Tests against Australia at Murrayfield, making his second appearance over a year later, coming on as a replacement against Wales in the 2006 RBS 6 Nations.
 After one further appearance against England he missed the 2006 summer tour to South Africa through a knee injury but returned to the Scotland squad in the 2007–08 season.

 Ford made his first start in the RBS 6 Nations Championship in Scotland's final match of the 2007 competition, away to France.
 He followed that up by winning plaudits for his line out throwing and play in both tight and loose in Scotland's World Cup warm-up victory against Ireland.

-Ford was named in Scotland's Rugby World Cup 2007 squad, and became the first choice hooker after the previous #1 hooker Dougie Hall pulled out of the whole World Cup altogether with injury.
-In his first match at the tournament he came on as a replacement against Portugal and scored his first try for Scotland.
+Ford was named in Scotland's Rugby World Cup 2007 squad, and became the first-choice hooker after Dougie Hall pulled out of the World Cup with injury.
+In his first match at the tournament, he came on as a replacement against Portugal and scored his first try for Scotland.

 In 2009, Ford was selected for the British & Irish Lions as a replacement for Jerry Flannery.
 He played for 50 minutes in the third test and was Scotland's only representative in the three test matches of that tour.
 Ford was the captain of the Scotland Team for the 2012 Six Nations Championship and the 2012 mid-year rugby test series.

-In June 2014 Ford made his 76th appearance and overtook Gordon Bulloch as Scotland's most-capped hooker.
-In August 2015 he won his 88th cap against Italy, overtaking Scott Murray as Scotland's most capped forward.
-His one hundredth cap came against Australia in November 2016, with only two other Scots previously having gained 100 caps- Chris Paterson and Sean Lamont.
+In June 2014, Ford made his 76th appearance, overtaking Gordon Bulloch as Scotland's hughest-capped hooker; and in August 2015 he won his 88th cap against Italy, overtaking Scott Murray as Scotland's most capped forward.
+His centenary cap came against Australia in November 2016, joining Chris Paterson and Sean Lamont in winning a centenary of caps for Scotland.

-On 24 June 2017 Ford made his 110th test appearance for Scotland and overtook Chris Paterson as the most capped Scot.
+On 24 June 2017, Ford made his 110th test appearance for Scotland, overtaking Chris Paterson as the highest-capped Scottish player.

 Coaching career

-On 27 June 2019 it was announced that Ford was retired from playing rugby.
-Instead he took a role as a Strength and Conditioning coach at the Scottish Rugby Academy.
+On 27 June 2019, Ford announced his retirement from playing.
+Afterward, he took up a role as a strength and conditioning coach at the Scottish Rugby Academy.

 Other

-In 2011 Ford appeared on cereal boxes for Scott's Porage Oats along with Chris Paterson and Thom Evans.
+In 2011, Ford appeared on cereal boxes for Scott's Porage Oats alongside Scotland teammates Chris Paterson and Thom Evans.